aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/rendering-drop-shadow/_index.md

 title: Save PSD as PNG and Apply Rendering Drop Shadow in Aspose.PSD for Java
 linktitle: Apply Rendering Drop Shadow
 second_title: Aspose.PSD Java API
-description: Learn how to save PSD as PNG, convert PSD to PNG, and apply a drop shadow layer using Aspose.PSD for Java – a complete, step‑by‑step guide.
+description: Learn how to save PSD as PNG, export PNG with alpha, and add a drop shadow layer using Aspose.PSD for Java – a complete, step‑by‑step guide.
 weight: 16
 url: /java/advanced-image-manipulation/rendering-drop-shadow/
-date: 2025-12-05
+date: 2026-02-07
 ---

 {{< blocks/products/pf/main-wrap-class >}}